Moran98/word-cloud/README.md

 java –cp ./wordcloud.jar ie.gmit.sw.Runner
 ```

+## Runner
+For the Runner file i just created a basic UI with a Menu allowing the user to choose between a File or URL or -1) To exit.
+Whichever file type selection they chose would then direct them towards deciding how many words to display and the name they would like to name the image output file.

 ## Parser
 For my File/URL Parser i used a HashMap<String, Integer> , This allowed me to implement the Frequency table later in the method which was a requirement in the brief of the project.
 The method would stream in the text file directory that had been entered and read through each String variable in the file and append it to the StringBuffer.

 ## Image IO Examples